-- Forward system events and/or Forward security events
+- Forward system events or Forward security events

 All routers, firewalls, and security groups must allow inbound traffic from Workload Security (and, for direct forwarding of security events, inbound traffic from agents) to your Syslog server.
-See also Port numbers.
+For additional information, see Port numbers.

 Syslog configurations define the destination and settings that can be used when forwarding system or security events.

 - Go to Policies > Common Objects > Other > Syslog Configurations.

 - Click New > New Configuration > General and specify the following: